Our City and campus

 Get involved in sport

-If taking part is more your thing, the renowned Alexander Stadium, a short walk from our City North Campus, is open for athletics and gym training and our own £8.5 million Doug Ellis Sports Centre opened in 2010.
+If taking part is more your thing, the renowned Alexander Stadium, is open for athletics and gym training and our own £8.5 million Doug Ellis Sports Centre opened in 2010.
 It houses a sports hall big enough to accommodate eight badminton courts, an 80-station fitness suite, dance and aerobic studios, and a full sized all-weather pitch offering additional sporting facilities.
 Our other site, The Pavilion at Moor Lane, provides 12 pitches for football and rugby, an all-weather pitch for five- or six- a-side football and hockey, changing facilities and a fully licensed bar for a post-match drink!

 If you enjoy a round of golf, the Belfry golf course is just 20 minutes from New Street Station.